How will you write your essay for the Common App about a belief or idea?

-The Common Application prompts for 2017-2018 give you a chance to answer an interesting question, tell an important or revealing anecdote, and reflect on the the ways in which the anecdote reveals something about your character, your beliefs, your values, or your personal priorities.
+The Common Application prompts give you a chance to answer an interesting question, tell an important or revealing anecdote, and reflect on the the ways in which the anecdote reveals something about your character, your beliefs, your values, or your personal priorities.
 This prompt, especially, focuses on the beliefs that are fundamental to who you are.
 But sometimes beliefs come into conflict with the beliefs or ideas of others.
 And sometimes those conflicts are what reveal our character.

 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?